Racism and Redemption

 Instead of the shallow hearing described by Bonhoeffer, Mathis proposes a deeper listening.
 Listen “with both ears” by rejecting self-centeredness.
 Ask intentional questions not from a place of self-worth, but rather from a true interest in the life of another.

 In her book Be the Bridge, African-American writer Latasha Morrison tells us about a “racial-reconciliation discussion group” that she started with a diverse group of friends months before the Ferguson protests.
-As they met monthly in coffee shops and living rooms, Morrison and her friends not only spoke out about their own experiences with ethnic injustice, but they also intentionally listened to each other.
+As they met monthly in coffee shops and living rooms, Morrison and her friends not only spoke out about their own experiences with ethnic injustice, they also intentionally listened to each other: “We pushed deeper into reconciliation and relationship, and as we did, we found we understood one another a little better.
+That understanding brought such healing.”

 In light of ethnic injustice, we must default to a posture of listening.
 Sit down with people of all ethnic backgrounds in your community who have been hurt, and listen to their experiences, longings, and feelings.
 They have a story to tell, just like we all do, and we cannot prematurely judge the merits of their protest without hearing their voices.
 We cannot rectify injustice until we intimately know the plight of the oppressed.